Fortran: Conditional compilation and varying length strings

 which, together, compose the multi-part International Standard (ISO/IEC 1539).

 According to the standards developers, "the optional parts describe self-contained features which have been requested by a substantial body of users and/or implementors, but which are not deemed to be of sufficient generality for them to be required in all standard-conforming Fortran compilers."
 Nevertheless, if a standard-conforming Fortran does provide such options, then they "must be provided in accordance with the description of those facilities in the appropriate Part of the Standard".

 Modern Fortran

-The language defined by the twenty-first century standards, in particular because of its incorporation of Object-oriented programming support and subsequently Coarray Fortran, is often referred to as 'Modern Fortran', and the term is increasingly used in the literature.
+The language defined by the twenty-first century standards, in particular because of its incorporation of object-oriented programming support and subsequently Coarray Fortran, is often referred to as 'Modern Fortran', and the term is increasingly used in the literature.

 Fortran 2003

-Fortran 2003, officially published as ISO/IEC 1539-1:2004, is a major revision introducing many new features.
+Fortran 2003, officially published as ISO/IEC 1539-1:2004, was a major revision introducing many new features.
 A comprehensive summary of the new features of Fortran 2003 is available at the Fortran Working Group (ISO/IEC JTC1/SC22/WG5) official Web site.

 From that article, the major enhancements for this revision include: